-The synchronisation takes place in a master/slave procedure.
+A master/slave method is used for synchronisation with DECT.
 This means that one base station (master) defines the synchronisation cycle for one or more other base stations (slaves).
 Since it is generally the case that not all base stations have a good enough connection to all other base stations in a multi-cell DECT network, it is not possible to have only one master station and to configure all others as slaves.
 Instead, you have to set up a synchronisation hierarchy.
-You can configure this hierarchy using the Web user interface of the Gigaset N720 DM PRO DECT Manager.
+You can configure this hierarchy using the web user interface.

 During configuration, assign one level in the synchronisation hierarchy (sync level) to each base station.
 Sync level 1 is the highest level; it appears only once in each cluster.
 A base station always synchronises itself with a base station that has a better sync level.
 If it sees several base stations with a better sync level, it synchronises itself with the base station that has the strongest signal.
 If it does not see any base station with a higher sync level, it cannot synchronise.
-A Gigaset N720 IP PRO base station shows its synchronisation status with an LED.
+A Gigaset N870 IP PRO base station shows its synchronisation status with an LED.

-For information on synchronising base stations, please refer to the user guide for the Gigaset N720 IP PRO and Gigaset N720 DM PRO.
+For information on synchronising base stations, refer to the user guide for the Gigaset N870 IP PRO.